-Galatea 2.2 by Richard Powers
+Galatea 2.2 is a brilliant novel by brainy Richard Powers that's

 Author Richard Powers is a seasoned veteran at writing long, erudite, intellectual novels - prior to Galatea 2.2 published in 1995, he counted four doorstop novels to his credit, most notably The Gold Bug Variations which interlaces the discovery of the chemistry behind DNA with Johann Sebastian Bach's Goldberg Variations played on harpsichord.
 And just for good measure, as an added conceptual layer, our author from America's Midwest throws in references to Edgar Allan Poe's tale, The Gold Bug.
 I bet Mary Higgins Clark or James Patterson never thought of writing such a novel.